 Census records are important sources for genealogical research.
-Enumberated schedules for the census population for Arkansas are available on microfilm in the Periodicals Room on level two of Mullins Library.
+Enumberated schedules for the census population for Arkansas are available on microfilm in Multimedia Services on level two of Mullins Library.
 Microfilm are available to on-site researchers or via interlibrary loan (please see the ILL tab that is part of this guide).

 The population census lists individual names, place of birth, ages, etc. For Arkansas genealogy, the census population schedules are going to be the most useful in finding details about family members.

 The Soundex system is a name guide utilized by the National Archives to index the decennial censuses.
 It codes together surnames that sound similar but have different spellings.
-Sound Indexes are available on microfilm in the Periodicals Room on level two of Mullins Library.
+Sound Indexes are available on microfilm in Multimedia Services on level two of Mullins Library.